msillano/ms_symtools/MDexchange/README.md

 ![Markdown edit](https://github.com/msillano/ms_symtools/blob/main/img/fig011.jpg?raw=true)

-The MD format as been chose to get 2 goals:
+The MD format was chosen to achieve 2 goals:

 - Easy to modify by the user
 - Produce a HTML good feedback, more customizable using CSS.

 ### Edit MD
 Now the user can reorganize the menu tree, with a cut&paste in MD.
-Can add Containers, Separators and Labels and update the Items description.
+Can add Containers, Separators and Labels and update the Items name or description.

-If descriptions are used as tooltip content, as I do with my menus, it help to keep then not too big.
+If descriptions are used as tooltip content, as I do with my menus, it helps to keep then not too big.
 Since the description is seachable from SyMenu, you need to choose the included keywords carefully.

 The details of MD editing rules are in the file `MD-for-SyMenu.md.`